Nomination and Application

-All successfully nominated students will receive the link to the application portal as well as all the important information regarding the application process by e-mail between 20th and 22nd October (for Summer term) or between 20th and 22nd April (for Winter term).
+All successfully nominated students will receive a link to the application portal as well as all the information needed regarding the application process by e-mail between 20th and 22nd October (for Summer term) or between 20th and 22nd April (for Winter term).

-Please note that nominations submitted by e-mail or post cannot be accepted and that nominations can only be carried out for study programs covered by a bilateral agreement between your home university and HTW Berlin and are therefore available in the Mobility Online platform.
+Please note that nominations submitted by e-mail or post cannot be accepted and that nominations can only be carried out for study programs covered by a bilateral agreement between your home university and HTW Berlin.

 All nominated students will receive (on the aforementioned dates) a link to our Mobility Online platform from us which will enable them to complete their personal details as well as upload their application documents.